primalskill/til/general/logging.md

 ### You don't need these log levels

 - Warnings are basically INFO logs with a label attached to it.
-- Notice, Fatal, Alert, Critical, etc. are just semantics of either INFO or ERROR.
+- Notice, Fatal, Alert, Critical, etc. are just semantics of either INFO or ERROR where a label would suffice.
+E.g. INFO alert message alert=true

 ## Questions to ask yourself when logging / How to write good logs